bogusred/user-manual/positive-thinking.md

 - Positive thinking
 - Gratitude

+# Celebrate success

+- highlight the things in your journal you're proud to have accomplished or completed, even the small/simple tasks, especially if they took a long time to get done or required a lot of effort
+- share your accomplishments with others

 # Visualization

 Spend 5-10 minutes a day visualizing yourself achieving your goals.
 You'll be more likely to get there.
 You can create a mood board or just imagine it in your head.
 Source: [Miracle Morning](http://a.co/aHOg0ga).